adamjhogan/adamjhogan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Speech-Language Pathology, Louisiana State University, 2025 (expected)
+* Ph.D. in Speech-Language Pathology, Louisiana State University, 2025 (expected)
   * Dissertation to address bilingual speech perception
 * M.A. in Speech-Language Pathology, Louisiana State University, 20044
 * B.A. in Communication Sciences and Disorders, Louisiana State University, 2002